Skip to content

 Instructions

-• In a large bowl, beat the butter and cream cheese until creamy.
-Add the egg and vanilla.
+• Combine cookie dough.
+In a large bowl, beat 1/2 cup butter and 8 ounces cream cheese until creamy.
+Add 1 egg and 1 teaspoon vanilla.
 Mix in the cake mix just until combined.
 If you have time, chill the dough 15 to 20 minutes (it will make it a little easier to work with, since it is sticky).

-• Bake 10 minutes, or until the cookies are set.
+• Bake.
+Bake 10 minutes, or until the cookies are set.
 You don’t want them to brown.

 Notes